 Alcatel-Lucent makes equipment that connects communications networks around the world.
 The company's core network products unit makes network switching and transmission systems for wireline and wireless networks, terrestrial and submarine optical systems, microwave radio products, and fixed-access gear.
 Its access segment focuses on wireless and fixed access equipment for broadband services that provide systems with high-speed and high capacity.
 It provides customers with services ranging from application and systems integration to managed services and maintenance.
-In April 2015, Alcatel-Lucent accepted a $16.6 billion purchase offer from Nokia.
+Alcatel-Lucent joined forces with Nokia in 2016 when the $16.6 billion buyout became final.

 Change in Corporate Type

-In April 2015 Alcatel-Lucent accepted a buyout offer from Nokia, another large telecommunications equipment maker.
+Alcatel-Lucent's buyout by Nokia, another large telecommunications equipment maker, concluded in January 2016.
 The $16.6 billion deal created the world's second biggest telecom equipment company behind Sweden-based Ericsson.
 Both Nokia and Alcatel-Lucent, based in France, have seen brighter days, but their combined $27 billion in revenue should provide them with the resources to compete against Ericsson, Huawei, Cisco, ZTE, and Samsung.

 Alcatel-Lucent’s access segment generates 54% of the company’s revenue with the rest coming from the core networks segment.
 The wireless business in the access segment accounts for 35% of the company’s overall sales.
 The next highest revenue producer is the IP routing business in the core networking segment with 18%.

 Based in Paris, France, Alcatel-Lucent has operations around the world.
 The company operates Bells Labs in New Jersey.
 The biggest source of sales for Alcatel-Lucent is the US with 41%, followed by Europe with 23%, and the Asia-Pacific region with 20%.